 The Dome Art and Antiques and The Arts and Crafts Eco Project.

 I often went to auctions as a child with my mum Gloria.
 They had always fascinated me.
 This is where the collector in me began and where those first seeds were sown.
 As a child collecting what most boys did, toy cars and marbles, the latter I still have.
 My new career got off to a very good start buying and selling at auction, particularly Durrants Auction Rooms in Beccles where I cut my teeth in the world of art and antiques.
 At that time I also began selling from an area at the back of the Old Rag Market at Brick Lane Antiques market in East London.
 Driving up from Suffolk every Saturday night I would arrive at around 3am on Sunday morning.
-This is where my new apprenticeship began and where over the next seven years I began to learn how the antiques world worked.
+This is where my new apprenticeship began and where over the next seven years I began to learn how the art and antiques world worked.
 Brick Lane was a magnet to me, come rain or shine I was there, I learnt so much from the Old School dealers of the time, they were so helpful and I still have many friends from those early days.

 We restore the furniture sympathetically with expert understandings of the woods tools and finishes used from those Periods.
 Stan has been restoring furniture for over 40 years and we all share enthusiasm and passion for our award winning work.
+See our Restoration page

 Tony Geering has appeared in a number of TV programmes for the BBC, Channel 4 and ITV including